Panzerschrek/U-00DC-Sprache/source/docs/en/modules.rst

 *Build model*
 *************

-Am Ü program consists of one or more source fieles.
+An Ü program consists of one or more source files.
-Each file is being build by the compiler into platform-specific object file.
+Each file is built by the compiler into platform-specific object file.
 Result object files are linked together into result executable, static or shared library.

-Technically linking is possible with object files produced by compilers of other languages like C or C++.в, например C или C++.
+Technically linking is possible with object files produced by compilers of other languages like C or C++.

 ********
 *Import*